thomas-spriggs/cbmc/doc/architectural/goto-program-transformations.md

 This pass finds pointer dereferences and adds corresponding calls to the `__CPROVER_mm_io_r` and `__CPROVER_mm_io_w` modelling functions if they exist.
-See \ref modeling-mmio.md for details of modeling memory-mapped I/O regions of device interfaces.
+See \ref modeling-mmio for details of modeling memory-mapped I/O regions of device interfaces.
 This pass is always carried out but will only make changes if one of the modelling functions exist.